Drenderer/klax/docs/source/index.rst

 A lightweight machine learning package for computational mechanics.

-The package is build on top of Equinox, Optax, and Paramax.
-It is aimed at providing access to implementations of specialized machine learning models, such as custom parameter initializations, input convex neural networks (ICNNs) and monotonic neural networks (MNNs).
-On top, we provide methods and classes for customized calibration of these model.
+Klax is built on top of Equinox, Jax, and Optax.
+It provides:

+* specialized neural network architectures, such as input convex neural networks (ICNNs), monotonic neural networks (MNNs), matrices, and more;
+* differentiable and non-differentiable parameter wrappers and constraints;
+* functions and classes for data handling and calibration.

-All provided models are derived from :class:`equinox.Module` without any additional abstractions.
-Hence, all models are are compatible with the JAX and Equinox ecosystem.
-All parameters constraints are derived from :class:`Unwrappable`, which itself is just a Module.
+All provided models are derived from :class:`equinox.Module` and are fully compatible with the Equinox and Jax ecosystem.
+All wrappers and constraints are derived from :class:`Unwrappable<klax.Unwrappable>` or :class:`Constraint<klax.Constraint>`, which themselves are just :class:`Modules<equinox.Module>`.

-The implementation of the :class:`Unwrappable` is an extension of Paramax.
+The implementation of the :class:`Unwrappable<klax.Unwrappable>` is a renamed and slightly modified version of :class:`paramax.AbstractUnwrappable`, which we decided to include as part of the klax API.

 .. note::